 (5) have established business practices including written policies and procedures, internal controls, and a system that demonstrates the organization's ability to deliver quality EIDBI services;

 (6) have an office located in Minnesota or a border state;

 (7) conduct a criminal background check on an individual who has direct contact with the person or the person's legal representative;

-(10) provide training for all agency staff on the requirements and responsibilities listed in the Maltreatment of Minors Act, section 626.556, and the Vulnerable Adult Protection Act, section 626.557, including mandated and voluntary reporting, nonretaliation, and the agency's policy for all staff on how to report suspected abuse and neglect;
+(10) provide training for all agency staff on the requirements and responsibilities listed in the Maltreatment of Minors Act, chapter 260E, and the Vulnerable Adult Protection Act, section 626.557, including mandated and voluntary reporting, nonretaliation, and the agency's policy for all staff on how to report suspected abuse and neglect;

 (11) have a written policy to resolve issues collaboratively with the person and the person's legal representative when possible.
 The policy must include a timeline for when the person and the person's legal representative will be notified about issues that arise in the provision of services;